francoisburdy/js-shell-emulator/README.md

     .password(message, callback)

-The same as input but the input of the user will be hidden just like an old-fashioned terminal.
+The same as input but the input of the user will be hidden just like an old-fashioned shell.

     .confirm(message, callback)